thhsie/web-log/README.md

 ## API Integration

-This app can also be integrated with a minimal API built using .NET 8 and deployed on Azure.
+This app can also be integrated with an API built using .NET 8.
 Alternatively, it can provide mock data, which can be selected using the dropdown in the sidebar.